Sheet Metal Worker Apprenticeship Program

 Job description

-Design, create, install and repair sheet metal products, including roofing, gutters and siding.
-Fabricate and install fittings and ductwork used in the construction industry for heating, ventilating, air conditioning and refrigeration systems in residential, commercial and industrial applications.
+Design, fabricate, install, and repair sheet metal products, including roofing, gutters, and siding.
+Build and install ductwork and fittings for heating, ventilation, air conditioning, and refrigeration (HVACR) systems in residential, commercial, and industrial settings.

 Working conditions